-We call the Frying Pan to Cassidy Arch to Grand Wash best hike in Capitol Reef because after a 3.5 week road trip around Utah with kids through all 5 Utah national parks, we felt this was one of the best hikes in Utah, let alone the best hike in Capitol Reef.
+We call the Frying Pan to Cassidy Arch to Grand Wash the best hike in Capitol Reef National Park because after a 3.5 week road trip around Utah with kids through all 5 Utah national parks, we felt this was one of the best hikes in Utah, let alone the best hike in Capitol Reef.

-The Frying Pan to Cassidy Arch to Grand Wash trail has a little bit of everything which makes hiking in Utah great; multi-colored canyons with towering walls, hoodoos, boulders, beautiful ancient dead trees… you name it and you’ll find it on this incredible Capitol Reef hike!
+The Frying Pan to Cassidy Arch to Grand Wash trail has a little bit of everything which makes hiking in Utah great; multi-colored canyons with towering walls, hoodoos, boulders, beautiful ancient dead trees… you name it and you’ll find it on this incredible Capitol Reef National Park hike!

 This post contains compensated links.